datamonk-dev/internship/content/01_foundation/01_linux/05_installation_and_maintenance.md

 #### `ripgrep` (rg)

 Often referred to as `rg`, `ripgrep` is a line-oriented search tool that recursively searches the current directory for a regex pattern.
-It's built with Rust and is known for its incredible speed, often outperforming `grep` and `silversearch-ag` for searching through large codebases, especially when combined with a `.gitignore` file.
+It's built with Rust and is known for its incredible speed, often outperforming `grep` and `silversearcher-ag` for searching through large codebases, especially when combined with a `.gitignore` file.

 * **Installation (Ubuntu/Debian):** `sudo apt install ripgrep`
 * `rg "search_term"`: Searches for "search\_term" in the current directory and its subdirectories.